SoftwareDevEngResearch/CompHX/README.md

 - sympy
 - pyyaml

-To install the package, download the source code from https://github.com/tommy-moore22/CompHX and install using pip.
+To install the package from PyPI us the follwing command.

 	> pip install CompHX

+It can also be manually installed by downloading the source from ://github.com/tommy-moore22/CompHX and using the following command.

+	> python setup.py install